survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 T> The same `stats` idea works for production configuration as well.
 See [the official documentation](https://webpack.js.org/configuration/stats/) for all the available options.

+T> For the sake of simplicity, we'll develop all of the configuration using JavaScript.
+It would be possible to use TypeScript (TS) here as well as if you have it installed correctly, webpack is able to detect _webpack.config.ts_ and run the code through TS for additional type safety.

 {pagebreak}

 To connect this configuration part, set up _webpack.config.js_ as in the code example below: